Our Story

 Since 2014 Margaret River Region Open Studios has designed, coordinated and promoted a free annual open art studios event to showcase the increasingly diverse and vibrant arts scene throughout the region.
 The event has become the biggest of its kind in Australia and in 2024 was awarded the prestigious Gold Award for Festivals & Events by Tourism WA and also a Silver Award for Festivals & Events by the Qantas Australian Tourism Awards.

-The twelfth Open Studios event will be held 13 to 28 September 2025, once again offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.
+The thirteenth Open Studios event will be held 12 to 27 September 2026, once again offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.

 Margaret River Region Open Studios Inc is a not-for-profit organisation, administered by a committee of professionals, artists, volunteers and contracted personnel whose aim is to promote the Arts throughout the Region.